This article has been published in the Knowlative Blog on the 15th of October, 2018.

 I have seen this kind of attitude so many times that I did not believe it was possible to change it.
 But I have an idea, a vision you might say… I would like for people to talk freely about their techniques, about their methods and models.
 I would like to have a place where I meet with my peers in order to discuss what is best for my clients and where I can find solutions.
 I dream that in that place we are going to tear our walls down and be receptive to the approach of other professionals.

 Since there was no such a place, I created it.
 It is called Knowlative and you can already find a lot of useful material for your practice.
 And you can share what you know, what you created, with colleagues and students, without limitations.
-Little by little we are going to populate the system with knowledge you might have not heard of and that is the point when contamination is going to occur.
+Little by little, we are going to populate the system with the knowledge you might have not heard of and that is the point when contamination is going to occur.

 Contamination brings awareness to new patterns, helps new patterns become new ideas and new ideas lead to innovation.
 I want innovation and I know where I can find it: Knowlative is the answer!